QualiNext/torque-cli/README.md

 ## Intro

-Torque CLI is the command-line tool for interacting with [Torque](https://qtorque.io), the EaaS platform.
+Torque CLI is a command-line tool for interacting with [Torque](https://qtorque.io), Quali's EaaS platform.
 To learn more about Torque, visit [https://qtorque.io](https://qtorque.io).

 ## Installing